monkoose/neocodeium/README.md

 NeoCodeium provides `:NeoCodeium` user command, which has some useful actions:
 - `:NeoCodeium auth` - authenticates the user and saves the API token.
-- `:NeoCodeium disable` - disables NeoCodeium completion.
+- `:NeoCodeium[!] disable` - disables completions.
+With the bang also stops the codeium server.
 - `:NeoCodeium enable` - enables NeoCodeium completion.
 - `:NeoCodeium toggle` - toggles NeoCodeium completion.
 - `:NeoCodeium disable_buffer` - disables NeoCodeium completion in the current buffer.